muratk5n/thirdwave/en/README.md

 'But he resigned due to this reason, that reason'..
-The last scandal wasn't any more 'scandalous' than the one before it; the truth the matter is the opposition, inside and outside, wanted BJ gone and they throw everything but the kitchen sink at it to finish the job.
+The last scandal wasn't any more 'scandalous' than the one before it; the truth the matter is the opposition, inside and outside, wanted BJ gone and they threw everything but the kitchen sink at it to finish the job.

 ---